lwjglgamedev/lwjglbook-bookcontents-leg/chapter8/chapter8.md

 }
 ```

 As you can see we first need to do the rotation and then the translation.
-If we do the opposite we would not be rotating along the camera position but the coordinates origin. do the translation and then the rotation.
-Please also note that  in the ```movePosition``` method of the ```Camera``` class we just not simply increase the camera position by and offset, we also take into consideration the rotation along the y axis (the yaw), in order to calculate the final position.
+If we do the opposite we would not be rotating along the camera position but along the coordinates origin.
+Please also note that  in the ```movePosition``` method of the ```Camera``` class we just not simply increase the camera position by and offset.
+We also take into consideration the rotation along the y axis, the yaw, in order to calculate the final position.
 If we would just increase the camera position by the offset the camera will not move in the direction its facing.

-Besides what is mentioned above we do not have here a full free fly camrea (for instance, if we rotate along the x axis the camera does not move up or down in the space when we move it forwad).
-This will be done in later chapters since is a little bit complex.
+Besides what is mentioned above, we do not have here a full free fly camera (for instance, if we rotate along the x axis the camera does not move up or down in the space when we move it forward).
+This will be done in later chapters since is a little bit more complex.

 Finally we will remove the previous method ```getWorldMatrix``` and add a new one called ```getModelViewMatrix```.